Baked Turkey Rangoon

 - plum sauce, sweet chili sauce or sweet and sour sauce for dipping

-- Preheat oven to 375F.
+- Preheat oven to 375F and position a rack in the lower third.
 Lightly grease one or two mini muffin trays with non-stick cooking spray.
 Set aside.

 - Mix the chopped turkey, cream cheese, green onions, Worchestershire sauce, soya sauce and garlic powder together until combined.